 Conserving Land, Preserving History and Sharing with the Community

-Valley View one step closer to buying historic Arrowhead Farm!
+$711,750 grant secured to buy historic Arrowhead Farm!!!
 Click here for details.

 Our property is open to the public at no charge and includes miles of walking trails.
 We installed a deer fence and automated irrigation system to create a community garden.
 More than 40 families and a Cub Scout Pack from Mt.
 Lookout grew plots in the garden last year.
 Given the strong interest in this community activity, we tripled the size of the garden in 2011.
 We welcome new gardeners to Valley View.
 The garden brings together families and friends from across Greater Cincinnati.